 For millions of years, the Galápagos Islands were a well-guarded secret from mankind.
 During this time, the islands evolved into a colony of red- and blue-footed boobies, frigate birds, flamingos, sea and marine iguanas, and giant tortoises.
 There are more native species here than anywhere else in Ecuador.
 It’s no wonder Charles Darwin spent 19 days studying the islands in 1835: and his published work On the Origin of Species introduced the world to evolution and the exquisite beauty of the Galápagos Islands.

 Although difficult to do as just a day trip from Quito, a weekend trip from Quito to the Galapagos islands can certainly be achieved.
+While you can’t do a Galapagos luxury cruise in that time frame, you can certainly explore one or two islands on a land trip.
 Flights from Quito to Galápagos depart multiple times each day: once landed, travelers should spend the day island hopping, snorkeling, and hiking.

 NATURE RESERVE TRIPS FROM QUITO